EIGER VIII: First stars signatures in the connection between OI absorption and Galaxies in the Epoch of Reionization: Results

 Most of the \oi\ detections occur within $R \lesssim 175$ kpc of the primary galaxy, corresponding to an incidence rate of $0.56_{-0.16}^{+0.15}$, estimated using 68\% Wilson Score confidence intervals.
 Within 100 kpc, the incidence is $0.50_{-0.22}^{+0.22}$, increasing to $0.67_{-0.28}^{+0.20}$ for $R \leq 50$ kpc.
 Conversely, at $R > 150$ kpc an incidence of $0.13_{-0.08}^{+0.16}$ is measured.
 Within 300 kpc of the primary galaxy, the overall incidence is $0.27_{-0.10}^{+0.13}$, with values of $0.17_{-0.08}^{+0.13}$ for $50 \leq R \leq 300$ kpc and $0.18_{-0.09}^{+0.14}$ for $100 \leq R \leq 300$ kpc.
 These rates are substantially weaker than the incidence of strong \mgii\ absorption at $z \sim 6$ \citep{bordoloi_eigerIV_2024}, indicating that neutral oxygen preferentially traces a different phase of the circumgalactic environment.

 Panels (b) and (d) reveal that \oi\ absorbers are typically located at much larger $R/R_{\rm vir}$ than strong low-ionization tracers such as \mgii.
 This distinction suggests that \oi\ absorption at $z \sim 6$ is not confined to the CGM of an individual galaxy but instead reflects the larger-scale gaseous environment of galaxy overdensities — what might be described as “cosmic ecosystems” rather than isolated halos.
-Figure~\ref{fig:OI_skymap} shows the 2D spatial distribution of galaxies around the five detected systems.
-The galaxies are randomly distributed around the absorbers, and we do not find correlations with stellar mass, star formation, or other galaxy properties.

 Comparing the stellar mass distributions of overdensities with and without \oi\ absorption, we find no statistically significant differences.
 The mean stellar mass of galaxies in overdensities with absorption is $\log(\langle M_{\star} \rangle/M_{\odot}) = 8.36$, compared to $\log(\langle M_{\star} \rangle/M_{\odot}) = 8.50$ for those without.